super-heavy-milk/blog/content/about/index.md

 I'm Tyler Lawton, a software engineer living and working in Pittsburgh, PA.

+The posts on this site are my notes, polished a bit so that they have some narrative structure.
+Usually they are half-finished, but I like to get them out and then iterate on them as I have time.

 ## Work

 I worked on an E-commerce Search Platform for the past 4.5 years.